.JPEG File Extension

 - Adobe Photoshop (Windows, Mac)

-You can also view a JPEG in your web browser by dragging and dropping it into your browser window.
+NOTE: You can also view a JPEG file with a web browser by dragging and dropping it into the browser window.